Daihatsu Mira Tocot

-The Daihatsu Mira Tocot (ダイハツ・ミラトコット, Daihatsu Mira Tokotto) is a kei car built by the Japanese carmaker Daihatsu since 2018 as the successor to the Mira Cocoa & Mira.
+The Daihatsu Mira Tocot (ダイハツ・ミラトコット, Daihatsu Mira Tokotto) is a kei car built by the Japanese carmaker Daihatsu between 2018 and 2023 as the successor to the Mira Cocoa & Mira.
 Based on the LA350 series Mira e:S, its 658 cc KF-VE three-cylinder petrol engine produces 38 kW and 60 Nm of torque.

 The name "Tocot" is derived from phrases "To Character" (expression of one's ownness), "To Comfortableness" (safety, security and easiness of driving), and "To Convenience" (usability).